n1oftheabove/Luftdaten-Weatherstation-on-16x2LCD-RasperryPi/luftdaten_on_16x2charlcd/readme.md

 ```
 python3 luftdaten_to_charlcd.py
 ```
-By default, in the first line of your charLCD you will see the temperature in Celcsius as well as the air pressure in mbar.
+By default, in the first line of your charLCD you will see the temperature in Celsius as well as the air pressure in mbar.
 The second line shows the time (in 24h format) and date (in yyyy-mm-dd).

 ### Possible future functionality